 There are many types of Sparkling Wine which is why it is the ultimate celebration libation!
-Such a delicate elixir is guaranteed to elevate any Gathering.
+Such delicate elixir guarantees to elevate any Gathering.

 Why is Sparkling Wine the Ultimate Celebration Libation?

 It invokes images of the rich and famous at a swanky awards party or out for an elegant evening decked out in tuxes and sequins toasting over a candelabra.
 Or, if you are at my house, you’ll see me sitting on the couch in my slippers sipping some bubbles after a lazy brunch with friends which is always a special occasion.

 Hey, Sparkling Wine or Champagne isn’t just for New Year’s Eve and wedding celebrations, it is completely acceptable to consume it at breakfast, lunch, or dinner!
 Use it to celebrate life’s little moments, not just the big ones!

-Sparkling Wine is interchangeable with several names to include: Champagne, Cava, Sekt, Prosecco, and Crémant.
+Sparkling Wine is interchangeable with several names including Champagne, Cava, Sekt, Prosecco, and Crémant.
 The main difference in these names is that they identify the different types of styles and production location more than anything else.
-The bubbles in the glass, regardless of the bottle, elevate any occasion whether you are in stilettos or flip flops.
+The bubbles in the glass, regardless of the bottle, elevate any occasion whether you are in stilettos or flip-flops.
 Every event is elegant with a glass of bubbly at hand.

 “Too much of anything is bad, but too much Champagne is just right.”Mark Twain